 Ethiopia is strategically well located on the Horn of Africa.
 Though landlocked, the country uses the nearby port of Djibouti for over 90% of its foreign trade ensuring a good connection to Europe, but also Middle Eastern countries.

-Share EU imports from Ethiopia eligible for preferential market access under the EBA arrangement in 2023.
+Share EU imports from Ethiopia eligible for EBA preferences in 2024.

-The EU's EBA-eligible imports from Ethiopia in 2022 and 2023 were among the highest ever recorded.
-Ethiopia’s preference utilisation rate was high in recent years although with a decreasing trend: it dropped from 96% in 2021 to 89% in 2023.
-The most important product group, plants (mostly cut flowers), made almost full use of the EBA preferences, and the second most important product group, apparel, had a utilisation rate of 89%.
-Lower rates apply to textiles and footwear.
+The EU's EBA-eligible imports from Ethiopia in 2024 were among the highest ever recorded.
+Ethiopia’s preference utilisation rate has also been high in recent years (97% in 2024).
+The most important product group, plants (mostly cut flowers), made full use of the EBA preferences, and the second most important product group, apparel, had a utilisation rate of 98%.
+A slightly lower rate applies to textiles.

 Access all info about EU-Ethiopia relations on the International Partnerships website.